Aroop-Singh/Selenium_scraper/README.md

 # At last or conclusion:
 These codes run well for now in April 2025 might need to tweak some stuffs in the future.
-Anti-bot detection version linkdin and 404 handler version of these I have you can ask me on linkdin for these at a cheap price.
+Anti-bot detection version linkdin and 404 handler version of these I have you can ask me on linkdin for these at a reasonable price.
 Thanks